aduerig/shumi-chess/README.md

   * see ...

 ## building
 This project uses CMAKE for C++ parts of the engine.
 It also exposes a python module written in C++ that can access the board state, and several simple engine commands for the purposes of a GUI (a somewhat simple GUI is provided).
 There is also two AI's builty on the engine: a.
 RandomAI, and MinimaxAI.
 RandomAI is what you think, looks at all legal moves and selects a random response.
-MinimaxAI is much different using many technologies such as alpha/beta, iterive deepening, and so on, for move choice.
+MinimaxAI is much different using many technologies such as alpha/beta, iterative deepening, quiessence, SEE, and so on, for move choice.

 * use the python files in the `scripts/` folder
 * Run before compilation to compile with clang